ubcyukiny/simulation-betting-site/README.md

 - **Delete Operation:** On cascade delete, admin can delete users; bets created or placed by that user should be deleted as well, any placement on deleted-user created bet will be removed as well
 - **Join:** Find name and accountBalance of all users who placed on a specific bet
 - **Nested Aggregation with GROUP BY:** Find the average amount bet on each game, but only consider games where the total amount bet is greater than $2000.<br><br>
+- **Aggregation with GROUP BY:** Calculate the maximum bet amount placed, grouped by users for display in the admin page.
+No user input is needed for this operation.<br><br>